-For these services, the providers must bill the procedure code (HCPCS codes) with modifier "95," as well as Place of Service "02" (other than home) or 10 (home) when delivering the service through telemedicine/telehealth.
-Reimbursement for visits delivered via telemedicine/telehealth is similar to inperson visits, subject to any terms and conditions in provider contracts with Medicaid managed care entities.
-Reimbursement will be the same asthe MHR community in-person rate unless otherwise specified in the Specialized Behavioral Health Fee Schedule or the Medicaid Behavioral Health Services Provider Manual.
+For these services delivered through telehealth, the providers must bill the procedure code (HCPCS codes) with modifier "95," as well as Place of Service "02" (other than home) or 10 (home).
+Reimbursement for visitsdelivered via telemedicine/telehealth is similar to in-person visits, subject to any terms and conditions in provider contracts with Medicaid managed care entities.